OMGitsYozepe/Social-Media-Network-FCS-Project/README.md

     <img width="656" alt="Screenshot 2024-07-22 at 12 58 04 PM" src="https://github.com/user-attachments/assets/52e9a124-7e25-405d-9f5d-ef518061976d">

+13. Merge Sort:

+    This algorithm sorts users by their IDs in ascending order.
+It divides the list into smaller         parts, sorts each part, and then merges them back together to produce a sorted list.
+The result      is a dictionary of users organized by their IDs while also showing their name, providing an          efficient way to manage and view user data.

+14. Show connected components:

+    This function identifies distinct groups of connected users within the social network.
+It helps to determine clusters of users       who are all connected to each other, either directly or indirectly.
+By analyzing these connected components, we can better           understand the structure and segmentation of the social network.

-13. Exit:
+15. Exit:

     Terminate the program.
 This option allows users to safely exit the application and ensures all       data is properly closed before quitting.